 Program managers are responsible for the performance of several projects, their project managers and the human and financial resources the program consumes.
 They are also accountable for the benefits, the business value, the projects produce.
-The program manager is focused on allocating resources to the various projects in the program to maximize business value.
-As well, the program manager must meet the needs and requirements of the stakeholders of those projects.
-The program manager uses the tools and techniques of project and portfolio management but must also deal with complex interpersonal relationships.
-The large number of stakeholders affected by the projects in the program impact, and often strain, these interpersonal relationships.
+Program management is focused on allocating resources to the various projects in the program to maximize the overall business value.
+As well, the program manager must meet the often conflicting needs and requirements of the stakeholders of those projects.
+Program management uses the tools and techniques of project and portfolio management but must also deal with complex interpersonal relationships.
+The program manager deals with senior management as well as lower management levels.
+Controlling the expectations of these manages and securing their support for projects is the heart of the job.
+The large number of stakeholders affected by the projects in the program consume much of the program managers time.

 Becoming a program manager is the next step up for experienced senior project managers.
-Program managers are managing multiple projects with related outcomes that the organization bundles into a program.
+Program management includes the skill to managing multiple projects with related outcomes that the organization bundles into a program.
 The program manager usually has project managers as subordinates, each of them managing one of the component projects in a larger program.
 Many program managers manage several programs at a time.
 They may even manage all of the projects and programs in an organization.
 Project Management Careers Main Page

 Program Manager: Interpersonal Skills